kenwdelong/jmx-console/README.md

 in a JAR file, simply dropping that JAR file into your WEB-INF/lib directory will expose the JMX beans at the url /jmx-console.

-This release is for Java 1.7, and Servlet 3.0

 Bugs
 ----